"If you've only had sweet Boston Baked Beans, then you don't know beans."Meathead

 Salt and ground black pepper to taste

-1) Click here to read my article, The Science of Beans, for tips on working with beans and equivalents for dry, canned, and cooked beans.
+1) Prep.
+Click here to read my article, The Science of Beans, for tips on working with beans and equivalents for dry, canned, and cooked beans.
 Decide which you will use.
 If you plan to use dried beans, follow the instructions there for preparing them.
 If you plan to use canned beans, move on to the next step.

-2) Heat a Dutch oven or a heavy pot with a medium heat and add the bacon.
+2) Fire up.
+Heat a Dutch oven or a heavy pot with a medium heat and add the bacon.
 Cook until it starts to brown and the fat starts to melt.
 Add the onion and cook until limp.

 3) Add the pressed garlic, cumin, bay leaves, and black pepper and cook about 2 minutes.